fork-the-planet/rx-driver-package/source/r_ble_da14531_rx/r_ble_da14531_rx_vx.xx/r_ble_da14531_rx/readme.txt

 -----------
 * r_ble_da14531_rx only supports QE BLE projects.
 To generate sample code using QE for BLE, please refer to the Application Note (5.
 Sample Code Generation Using QE for BLE).
-* The boot from host feature currently only supports 1-wire UART operation.
+* The boot from host feature currently supports:
+  - 1-wire UART operation
+  - 2-wire UART operation. (*Note1)
+Note1: Only be used with DA14535 device

 Peripherals Used Directly
 -------------------------